softwaresaved/automated_testing/README.md

 ## Why test our code?

 Why do we need to test our code?
-Consider the case of Geoffrey Chang, a researcher at the The Scripps Research Institute in the US.
+Consider the case of Geoffrey Chang, a researcher at the The Scripps Research Institute in the United States.
 In 2006, he and his colleagues retracted a number of papers from the journal Science.
 A bug in one of their codes meant that the data produced by this code was incorrect.
 As a result, the conclusions which they had drawn from this flawed data, were also incorrect.

 > We wish to retract our research article ... and both of our Reports ... an in-house data reduction program introduced a change in sign ... converted the anomalous pairs (I+ and I-) to (F- and F+)...

 Chang, G., Roth, C.B., Reyes, C.L., Pornillos, O., Yen-Ju, C., Chen, A.P.
 (2006) Retraction.
 Science 22 December 2006: Vol. 314 no. 5807 p.
 1875  DOI: [10.1126/science.314.587.1875b](http://www.sciencemag.org/content/314/5807/1875.2.long)

-A group of Swiss researchers had first raised concerns about the data.
-The problem arose from something as simple as a bug causing two columns of data to be flipped.
+It was a group of Swiss researchers that first raised concerns about the data.
+The data was flawed due to a bug in a data analysis program causing two columns to be flipped.

 > Swiss researchers published a paper in Nature that cast serious doubt on a protein structure Chang's group had described in a 2001 Science paper.